Sarah4VT/warrior/README.md

 ## Getting Started

-To get you started you can simply clone the note-wrangler repo and install the dependencies:
+To get you started you can simply clone the repo and install the dependencies:

 ### Install Dependencies